JeemyJohn/AnomalyDetection/README.md

 # AnomalyDetection

-This Project aim of realize most of Anomaly Detection Algorithms in Java.
+This Project aim of implements most of Anomaly Detection Algorithms in Java.
 If you want to contribute source code, please write Email to jeemy145@outlook.com, or you can add my WeChat Number: **JeemyJohn**

 # 1. Isolation Forest